ckolos/pyfxa-versions/README.md

 # pyfxa-versions

-Simple script to query the __version__ endpoint on all the fxa porperties for a given env
+Simple script to query the __version__ endpoint on all the fxa properties for a given env

 When working properly, you should get output similar to this: